aadiab/aadiab.github.io/_pages/teaching.md

 author_profile: true
 ---

-I had the privilege to teach several classes during my master's and Ph.D. degrees.
-Here is a short list:
+I have had the privilege of teaching several classes throughout my master's and Ph.D. programs.
+While my primary focus lies in domains other than teaching, the experience has significantly enriched my understanding of fundamental Computer Science concepts, echoing the wisdom of Aristotle.
+The following is a short list of classes in which I served as a Teacher Assistant:

 ## University of Pittsburgh
 - CS 0441 Discrete Structures.